WARTORIOUS/PasteKing/README.md

 Because PasteKing can execute system-level commands from entries in data.txt, please take care when adding or editing commands, particularly those that affect files or system settings.

+No telemetry.
+No background data collection.
+No surprises.

 By using this software, you accept responsibility for how it is configured and used.

 © David William Beck — Free & Open Source www.dwbeck.com www.dwbeck.com/blog/pasteking